ruby/timeout/README.md

 Timeout provides a way to auto-terminate a potentially long-running operation if it hasn't finished in a fixed amount of time.

-Previous versions didn't use a module for namespacing, however
-#timeout is provided for backwards compatibility.
-You
-should prefer Timeout.timeout instead.

 ## Installation

 Add this line to your application's Gemfile: